jmservera/miscdemos/web/promptlab_advanced.md

 ## Exercise 1 – Getting familiar with Microsoft Copilot

+### Objective

+In this exercise, you'll become acquainted with Microsoft Copilot and practice zero-shot prompting by initiating a SWOT analysis for your startup.

 <div class="step" markdown="1">

+### Step 1: Setting Up Microsoft Copilot

 For this exercise, we’ll be using **Microsoft Copilot** —your go-to AI companion for web-based AI-powered chat.
 Open Copilot at [bing.com/chat](https://www.bing.com/chat) and set the conversation style to "**More creative**."
 We're diving into an ideation session today, and as Linus Pauling once said: